 Apply a Hydrating Toner or Essence

 After cleansing, the skin can sometimes feel stripped or dehydrated.
-A hydrating toner or essence restores moisture, balance, and prepares the skin for the next steps.
+A hydrating toner or essence helps replenish moisture, support a balanced feel, and prepares the skin for the next steps.

 Best ingredients to look for: